ibm-cloud-docs/devsecops/devsecops-tutorial.md

 {: #devsecops-cd-tool-integration-pipeline-config}

 The repository contains custom scripts to carry out pipeline tasks in the CD Pipeline (.pipeline-config.yaml).
 Refer to [hello-compliance-deployment](https://us-south.git.cloud.ibm.com/open-toolchain/hello-compliance-deployment) sample repository that contains some default configuration and scripts.
+For repository, you can either choose to use GitHub or IBM-hosted Git Repos and Issue Tracking (GRIT) repository from the list of source providers.
+For the sake of consistency, this tutorial refers to Git Repos and Issue Tracking (GRIT).{: note}

 By default, the setup Clone deployment configuration from the sample repository.
 After the repository is cloned, you can customize configurations and scripts for pipeline runs.